shmorri/docs-casa-prod/3.1.4/source/developer/architecture.md

 To generate HTML content, this application uses the [ZK Community Edition](https://www.zkoss.org) framework.
 Pages built with ZK are lightweight, still preserving a Java backend binding typical of JSF applications.
 The lifecycle of ZK pages and components is simpler than that of JSF, but at the same time shares many aspects such as interfaces defined in terms of XML tags and usage of EL expressions.

-ZK helps developers write highly interactive interfaces in a fast paced manner still using similar dialects of other Java-based UI frameworks.
-Additionally, despite it does a lot of Ajax in the browser, no knowledge about Javascript is required.
+ZK helps developers write highly interactive interfaces in a fast-paced manner still using similar dialects of other Java-based UI frameworks.
+Additionally, although it uses a lot of Ajax in the browser, no knowledge about Javascript is required.

 There are a handful of approaches for ZK development, particularly in Casa the MVVM pattern is used.
-This pattern has 3 roles: View, Model, and ViewModel which allow to achieve a separation of data and logic from presentation.
+This pattern has 3 roles: View, Model, and ViewModel which allow separation of data and logic from presentation.
 For more information see [ZK MVVM Reference](http://books.zkoss.org/zk-mvvm-book/8.0/).

-Plugin developers are encouraged to use MVVM development style of ZK, however any other approach is pluggable and should supported.
+Plugin developers are encouraged to use the MVVM development style of ZK, however any other approach is pluggable and should supported.

 #### CSS frameworks